 Pristine beaches, rainforests, heathlands, creeks, swamps, mangrove forests, and freshwater lakes provide the ideal backdrop for adventure.
 The national park is divided into two areas: the Cooloola Recreation Area, located along the coast between Rainbow Beach and Noosa Heads.
 At the same time, the other is the Fraser Island or K’gari section which encompasses the biggest sand island in the world.

 Great Sandy National Park Map, Camping Cooloola, Qld

 Adventurers will love spending time within the park because of all the adrenaline-rushing moments that await you here.
 Four-wheel driving, bushwalking, swimming, fishing, and whale-watching are just as popular here too, and you can take the whole family for the experience of a lifetime.
 The park is home to two shipwrecks, the Cherry Venture and the SS Maheno.

 Not to be missed here are the tremendous coloured sands formed over time when clay had mixed with old sand.
 Some of the vibrant colours here include yellow, red, and brown, all of which are indications of the high iron content of the minerals found in the sands.

-Coloola has a number of lengthy walks including: the Cooloola Wilderness Trail which has a distance of 47.9km one way which takes between 3-5 days to complete; and the Cooloola Great Walk which has a distance of 102kms one way which takes 5-6 days to complete.
+Cooloola has some lengthy walks, including the Cooloola Wilderness Trail, which has a distance of 47.9km one way that takes between 3-5 days to complete, and the Cooloola Great Walk has a length of 102kms one way which takes 5-6 days to complete.
 This walk should not be attempted without a topographic map.
-Shorter walks are: Seary’s Creek, 200m (return) and takes 10mins; Poona Lake, 4.2km (return) and takes 1.5hrs; and Freshwater Lake Circuit, 4.7km (return) and takes 2 hours.
+Shorter walks are: Seary’s Creek, 200m (return) and take 10mins; Poona Lake, 4.2km (return) and takes 1.5hrs; and Freshwater Lake Circuit, 4.7km (return) and takes 2 hours.
 See attached images for more information.